Let’s talk about how to have a healthy mentality

 23. Stop waiting for a “sign”

-Although waiting for signals may sound romantic, you’re really simply trying to find an explanation for why you can’t (or won’t) take action.
+Although waiting for signals may sound romantic, you’re really just trying to find an explanation for why you can’t (or won’t) take action.

 24. Stop anticipating the worst

-While having high expectations will occasionally result in disappointment, it will also allow you to live life to the fullest, which pessimists can never do.
+While having high expectations will occasionally result in disappointment, it’ll also allow you to live life to the fullest, which pessimists can never do.

 25. Use your free will; you have it